EliMor/takelessons-scraper/README.md

 # Scrape the chat logs from TakeLessons

 ## What is this?
-If you're irritated that TakeLessons doesn't have an API or a way to export logs you can use this package to get at it.
+If you noticed that TakeLessons doesn't have an API or a way to export your own data you can use this package to get at it.

-## Who is this for?
-If you have a TakeLessons account and want to get your own data out in an automated way.

 ## How do I use it?